oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 GStreamer is a library for constructing graphs of media-handling components.
 The applications it supports range from simple Ogg/Vorbis playback, audio/video streaming to complex audio (mixing) and video (non-linear editing) processing.

-**URL**
+**More Information**

 https://gstreamer.freedesktop.org/